tee-roberts/proving_ground/README.md

     ex.
        #yum install -y terraform.x86_64
        #yum  install -y packer.x86_64
-If terraform or packer is not showing, I have included a HashiCorp repo that can be used to obtain the packages, the repo is a CentOS8 repo buu it will work on CentOS7.
+If terraform or packer are not showing, I have included a HashiCorp repo that can be used to obtain the packages, the repo is a CentOS8 repo buu it will work on CentOS7.

-This project and should be able to be cloned
-Select the directory you want to run from and clone
+This project can be cloned to the directory you want to work from

         #git clone https://github.com/tee-roberts/proving_ground.git